Building Safe and Decent Homes

 Fomr 2016-2019, Touchstone funded a three year project in Salima, Malawi that saw the construction and improvements of 24 homes and 24 toilets for orphans and vulnerable children.
 One of the families Touchstone’s partnership was able to support was Estina and her children who were in need of a safe place to call home.

 As a result of this intervention, the children will attain better health status and better home learning conditions – transforming their lives.

-In addition to building 17 houses and renovating a further 21 properties in Cambodia the New Start, New life Project will build 10 additional toilets serving 48 people.
+In 2018, Touchstone provided funds to support a project in Siem Reap Cambodia.
+Touchstone funded the construction of 17 houses and renovation of a further 21 properties in Cambodia.
+As part of the New Start, New Life Project they also support the construction of 10 additional toilets that will serve 48 people.

-Alongside the construction plans, 38 families (182 people) will be given training on financial literacy, home maintenance, and livelihood skills suitable to them and their community.
-17 families will also be offered a micro-business grant after completing the training.
+Alongside the construction plans, 38 families (182 people) receive training on financial literacy, home maintenance and livelihood skills with Touchstone’s support.

-In support of our UK work, Touchstone have also funded a feasibility study for the Charlie Chaplin Adventure Playground based in London.
+In support of our work in Great Britain, Touchstone funded a feasibility study for the Charlie Chaplin Adventure Playground based in London.

 Seeing the smile on the families faces at the end made all the hard work worth it and how the whole community came together to help out in any way they could just kept pushing you to try harder.
 To me I still haven’t really come back to my reality yet and speaking to people who have gone before it doesn’t sound like you ever do and that’s fine by me as that trip, community and the people I shared this experience with will always be a part of me.
 I think we all had the same feeling when we got back of ‘Just get me on that plane and send me back again’ and that feeling will stay with me forever.
 Greg, Touchstone.